 As a P-12 school we believe a great strength is our ability to provide a seamless transition between primary and secondary schooling as we have an extensive knowledge of every students' learning and social needs.
 There many things that I believe make our school an inclusive and vibrant learning community.
 This is made up of the broad selection of programs and learning opportunities for our students to engage in.
 Our school has a focus on continuous improvement in every aspect of school life.
 We aim to maximise each student’s potential so that all will experience success.
 Our school goals focus on improving our students’ levels of achievement in all domains of the curriculum.
-Our school has three distinct learning teams to develop and deliver curriculum at the different stages of learning, acknowledging age appropriate needs.
-The physical layout of the school reflects the sub school groupings with areas for P-4, 5-7 and 8-12.
+Our school has three distinct learning teams to develop and deliver curriculum at the different stages of learning, acknowledging age - appropriate needs.
+The physical layout of the school reflects the sub school groupings with areas for P-5, 6-7 and 8-12.

 There is a strong partnership between parents and staff with a high level of participation in classroom programs such as 'Classroom Helpers' and also in broad school activities and programs such as the school productions.
 We have an active Parents’ Association who support the school in many ways including through fundraising activities.

 In the Attitudes to School Survey, our student responses are above the state average.
 This indicates that students at both the primary and secondary levels have a strong sense of belonging and an enjoyment of school.
-Positive Education principles were introduced last year and these are designed to provide students with an understanding of what factors assist in creating a sense of wellbeing.
+Positive Education and Respectful Relationship principles are designed to provide students with an understanding of what factors assist in creating a sense of wellbeing.
 We use the Restorative Practices model of behaviour management.
 Each student is aware that they will be held accountable for their behaviour and will be dealt with fairly and consistently.

 Mortlake P-12 College has a real sense of community because it is filled with people who care and want to see success.
 We look forward to achieving success together.